The 7 Ways to Live Life is coming soon!

 “All of them have the same L.I.F.E. bags, given to them the minute they arrived.
 And we know the information is, or was, in one of them.
 Ming was forced to put it in there.
 The question is which bag and why.
-It’s a risk to just have it floating out in the open, but they gave her no choice but to conceal it in there.”
+It’s a risk to just have it floating out in the open, but they gave her no choice.”

 “Yes, I have watched the video.
 How do we know she even put it in the right one?
 How would they have known?”

 “Probably they didn’t.
 One of the kids has to know and must have very quickly looked for it in all the bags when they arrived.
 Or maybe there are names inside the bag on some of the welcome material and it’s less of a risk than you think.”

 “How the heck do we pick the right kid?”

 “We can’t.
 And it wouldn’t do if we pick the wrong one…and who is going to do this?”

 “You’re right.
 No one in this room can risk their life—or is trained to do so…and the secrets are too great to send anyone else.”

 “Why can’t we steal all the bags?”
 Glibson asked.